 - Bird Friendly Halifax coalition (ongoing)

-- No Net Pens (Ongoing with Healthy Bays Coalition)
+- No Net Pens campaign (Ongoing with Healthy Bays Coalition)

 Individual Members